LM35 Temperature Sensor: The Ultimate Guide

 • It has a current drain that’s less than 60µA.
 In addition, it should have a low self-heating of 0.08°C in still air.

-• Its minimum input voltage is -2V whereas, its maximum input voltage is 35V.
+• Its minimum input voltage is -2V, whereas its maximum input voltage is 35V.

 • The temperature is directly proportional (linear) to its output voltage.
 In other words, for each 1°C temperature rise, there’s a voltage rise of 0.01V (10mV) – 10-mV/°C scale factor.

-• It also has an ensured accuracy of ±0.5°C and a low output impedance of 0.1Ω for 1mA load.
+• It also has an ensured accuracy of ±0.5°C and a low output impedance of 0.1Ω for a 1mA load.

 • Lastly, you can find it in SO8, TO-CAN, TO-220, and TO-92 packages.